 On August 24, 1992, Hurricane Andrew made landfall in South Florida.
 “The Big One,” as Andrew came to be known, claimed 44 lives and caused more than $25 billion in damage to the area.
 At the time, it was the most destructive hurricane in U.S. history.
-To mark the 25th anniversary of the storm in 2017, HistoryMiami Museum organized an extensive exhibition chronicling the story of the hurricane, from its formation to its legacy.
-As part of that exhibition, Hammer and Nail produced a series of videos, totaling 80 minutes, in which survivors recounted their experiences before, during, and after the storm.
+To mark the 25th anniversary of the storm in 2017, HistoryMiami Museum organized Hurricane Andrew: 25 Years Later, an extensive exhibition chronicling the story of the hurricane, from its formation to its legacy.
+As part of the exhibition, Hammer and Nail produced a series of videos, totaling 80 minutes, in which survivors recounted their experiences before, during, and after the storm.

 Running Time 81:42

 Location Sound Joel C. Hernandez | Jonathan Vazquez